thecodeteam/heliosburn/docs/proxy/qos.md

 Returns `None`.

-# Injection Module
+# QOS Module

-The injection module is situated inside the proxy processing pipline as the last module to process a request or a response.
+The QOS module is situated inside the proxy processing pipline as the last module to process a request or a response.
 When the module receives a response or request, the corresponding metadata is passed to the injection engine for analysis.
 The injection engine then provides to the module the `action` component of the `rule` database or `None` if no rule matches.

 The following possible actions are implemented as command objects and executed if the corresponding action type is returned by the injection engine: